Paying interest only is one of the best ways to manage your cash flow as an investor.

-When your interest only period ends, however, you’ll find your mortgage repayments will increase significantly, potentially preventing you from investing further.
+However, when your interest only period ends, you’ll find your mortgage repayments will increase significantly, potentially preventing you from investing further.

-But there’s good news!
-You have the option to extend your interest only period when it’s about to expire.
-The even better news?
-You can opt for a longer interest only term.
+Luckily, there is the option to extend your interest only period when it’s about to expire.

 Should I extend my interest only period?